mptbs/help-pages/index.md

 <div class="jumbotron">
     <h1>Help for Mu</h1>
     Mu is a simple code editor for beginner programmers.
-It's written in Python and works on Windows, OSX, Linux and Raspberry Pi.</p>
+It's written in Python and works on Windows, OSX and Linux.</p>
 </div>

 # Help